 What can your organization do to make sure that any rebranding initiative succeeds in capturing the heart and minds of your stakeholders?
 Here are the five Steps to Successful Bottom-up Branding.

-1. Make a timeline to set the tone.
+timeline to set the tone.

 Tell everyone concerned that change is coming, the train is leaving the station.
 We want you to participate.
 Now is the time to do so.